nindalf/advent/Readme.md

 By default `just` will run these for the latest year, set by the env variable `AOC_YEAR`.

 ```
 just fetch 15         # fetches the 15th day's problem and input.

 just test 15 1_t      # runs day15::tests::part1_test
 just test 15 2        # runs day15::tests::part2_test _and_ day15::tests:part2
 just test 15          # runs all 4 tests for day 15

-just test        # runs all tests for all days of AOC_YEAR
+just submit 15 1 1024 # Submit "1024" as the solution for Day 15 Part 1
+just submit 15 2 2048 # Submit "2048" as the solution for Day 15 Part 2

 just bench 15         # benchmarks day 15 parts 1 and 2
-just bench       # runs all benchmarks for all days of AOC_YEAR
 ```

+`just test`/`just bench` with no arguments runs all the tests/benchmarks for the latest year.

 ### Overriding `AOC_YEAR`